 Poor families have more children and transfer less resources to them.
-This suggests that family decisions about fertility and transfers increase income inequality and dampen intergenerational mobility.
+This suggests that family decisions about fertility and transfers dampen intergenerational mobility.
 To evaluate the quantitative importance of this mechanism, we extend the standard heterogeneous-agent life-cycle model with earnings risk and credit constraints to allow for endogenous fertility, family transfers, and education.
-The model, estimated to the US in the 2000s, implies that a counterfactual at income-fertility profile would-through the equalization of initial conditions-reduce intergenerational persistence and income inequality by about 10%.
+The model, estimated to the US in the 2000s, implies that a counterfactual flat income-fertility profile would-through the equalization of initial conditions-increase intergenerational mobility by 7%.
 The impact of a counterfactual constant transfer per child is twice as large.